arcmags/ramroot/README.md

 ### /etc/ramroot.z/

-The structure of this directory mirrors the hierarchy of the root file system.
+The structure of this directory mirrors the hierarchy of the root filesystem.
 Upon a successful sync to zram, any files and directories contained in */etc/ramroot/* are non-persistently overwritten to the root directory.